 I love old movies.

 We’re all messed up.
-You think you’re going to find someone so perfect that they haven’t been broken, beaten up around the edges, inherited some annoying or failing trait?
-And what would they want with someone like you or me, anyway, if you did?
+Nobody’s so perfect they haven’t been broken, beaten up around the edges, inherited some annoying or failing trait.
+And thank God for that.
+Who would want me if I was?
+I’d be unbearable.

 Perhaps someone will tell me I’m wrong for thinking this.
 That I’m telling people to settle for broken partners.
 But that isn’t what I am trying to say.
 I just think we’re okay, really.
 I choose to believe I’m optimistic for believing we don’t have to be healed, in order to find love.